 I want you to reconsider your fears and your possibilities.
 In a way that you start to forget to include the word "someday" in your wishes.
 Because that makes the substance of your life crumbly like old biscuits.
 And nobody likes old biscuits.
 There's only one really important thing in life.
 Living.

-Since ten years I am traveling as often as possible.
+Since ten years I am traveling as much as possible.
 Many times in Europe - from a road trip through the fog of Ireland to the sunset at the border to Africa.
-In 2017 I fulfilled my
+In 2017 I fulfilled my life's

-life's dream and traveled the USA for four months all by myself - 12,000 kilometers
+dream and traveled the entire USA for four months all by myself - 7.500 miles through high

-through high mountains and deserts, along coasts, geysers and huge metropolises.
+mountains and deserts, along coasts, geysers and huge metropolises.
 My adventures and experiences there go far beyond a movie evening with all eight parts of "Harry Potter".
-Shortly
+Shortly thereafter I

-thereafter I travelled across Japan by train and was on the roads of Southern Europe for almost a whole
+travelled across Japan by train and was on the roads of Southern Europe for almost a whole summer.

 Since 2018 I have found my second home and soulmate in the mountains of Wyoming and try to spend about half of the year in the USA.